rijalati/docker-oltpbench/README.md

 `DBPORT` -- port the DUT is listening on.

-`RATE` -- rate limit for the benchmark.
+`RATE` -- rate limit for the benchmark. (defaults to unlimited)

-`CLIENTS` -- the number of clients you would like to simulate connecting to the database.
+`CLIENTS` -- the number of clients you would like to simulate connecting to the DUT. (defaults to 10)

 `BENCH` -- which benchmark to run against the DUT, currently supported options: